Arrhythmia travel insurance

 We’re here to help

-Should you need any help whilst getting a quote or if you would prefer to purchase your policy over the phone, please call 0800 170 7704 to speak to our dedicated UK based customer services team.
-We are open Monday to Friday 8am-6pm, closed Bank Holidays.
+Should you need any help whilst getting a quote or if you would prefer to purchase your policy over the phone, please call 02392 419 080 to speak to our dedicated UK based customer services team.

-For details of cover read our Insurance Policy or click here for details of the limits of cover.
+For details of cover read our Insurance Policy or view details of the limits of cover.
 Alternatively, visit our heart conditions travel insurance page to see some of the other heart problems that we may cover.

 Travelling abroad with a heart problem will always be a concern however, by ensuring you are properly prepared will allow you to relax and have an enjoyable break.
 Make sure you check with your doctor that you are fit to travel and more so, to your holiday destination.
 Remember not everywhere has such reliable hospital resources as the UK.
 Make sure you find out where the nearest medical centre is to your accommodation and the Insurers emergency telephone number, should the worst happen.